yaro-bizpro/EyeExercise/README.md

 ## Exercise on eyes
 <img src= "eyes.png" width='300'/>

+## Priject Description
 This exercise enables the user to have a set of eyes follow mouse movement on the webpage browser.
 This demonstrates the joint dynamic application of HTML, JavaScript and CSS.

+## How To Run
-How To Run: Download the files in the same repository and open up the index.html file in your browser.
+Download all the files from this repository into a directory on your local machine and open up a the index.html in your browser.

+## Roadmap to Fuure Imrpovements
-Future improvements will include various implication of new CSS styles and added DOM elements.
+Will inlcude various implementations of new CSS styles and added DOM elements.

+## License
 MIT License

 Copyright (c) 2020 John Williams